Fundamental Analysis Guides

 Vogues’ findings indicate that short sellers possess valuable information and accurately anticipate future downturns in stock performance.
 Additionally, the results suggest that short sellers exert downward pressure on stock prices following reverse splits.

 The best strategy is to short the stock to profit from a stock split.
-The academic research shows, on average, that stock price declines in the 20 days after a reverse stock split and that the trend continues for 3 years.
+Academic research shows that, on average, stock price declines in the 20 days after a reverse stock split and that the trend continues for 3 years.

-A 2018 study by Kim, Klein & Rosenfeld suggests that short sellers can profit from a reverse stock split because company share prices decline abnormally in the 3 years after the split is enacted.
+A 2018 study by Kim, Klein, and Rosenfeld suggests that short sellers can profit from a reverse stock split because company share prices decline abnormally in the three years after the split is enacted.

 The research paper analyzed the long-term returns of more than 1,600 firms that underwent reverse stock splits.
 It found a statistically significant decline in abnormal returns during the three years following the reverse split.

-Following the year of the reverse split, the sample firms exhibited consistently poor operating performances over the subsequent four years, implying the presence of informational inefficiencies.
+Following the year of the reverse split, the sample firms consistently performed poorly over the subsequent four years, implying the presence of informational inefficiencies.
 Further analysis reveals that these stocks possess distinctive financial traits, rendering them highly challenging to sell short.
 Consequently, arbitrageurs encounter restrictions in their capacity to generate abnormal profits, even with accurate predictions of price depreciation.

 Is a reverse stock split a sign of financial weakness?